harshbhanushali05/BEIT_PROJECT_2019-2020/01_AUTOMATIC TIMETABLE GENERATOR USING GENETIC ALGORITHM/README.md

 bles.Using this system Authority can concentrate on other things rather than wasting their time on preparing Timetable.

-To generate such system our college sponsored our project which is built to eciently gen- erate college time mechanically,reducing the need of manual interference by timetable coor- dinator.Our system is designed in such a way that there are no slot collisions that provides optimality to the timetable,extra options that's enclosed within the system is that there's
+To generate such system our college sponsored our project which is built to efficiently gen- erate college time mechanically,reducing the need of manual interference by timetable coor- dinator.Our system is designed in such a way that there are no slot collisions that provides optimality to the timetable,extra options that's enclosed within the system is that there's